abesford/seizzmic-site-0c00b/src/pages/index.md

     type: section_hero
     image: images/hero.png
     image_alt: App preview
-    title: We are all going through a period of profound change
+    title: We are living through a period of profound change
     content: >-
       In 2021, more than ever, organisations need to change the way they work to survive and thrive.